 - Democratic judge said “we’re going erase all the computer files … on Wednesday morning.” – PANTS ON FIRE

 - Emails show Democrats, Hillary Clinton and George Soros instigated and orchestrated racial protests in Charlottesville by trying to “control” and keep people “desperate.” – PANTS ON FIRE

 - Says police officers smoke marijuana once a year as part of their jobs. – FALSE

 - “Election fraud: Democrats are voting twice in Maryland” – PANTS ON FIRE

-Overall, InfoWars/Alex Jones is a crackpot, tin foil hat level conspiracy website that also strongly promotes pseudoscience.
-The amount of fake news and debunked conspiracy claims, as well as extreme right wing bias, renders InfoWars a non-credible source on any level.
-(7/20/2016) Updated (D. Van Zandt 8/11/2019)
+Overall, InfoWars/Alex Jones is a crackpot, tin foil hat-level conspiracy website that strongly promotes pseudoscience.
+The amount of fake news, debunked conspiracy claims, and extreme right-wing bias renders InfoWars a non-credible source.
+(7/20/2016) Updated (D. Van Zandt 4/18/2022)

 Last Updated on May 26, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.